Broccoli Peanut Oats Tikki Recipe

 If you like this recipe, here are a few more Tikki Recipes that you can serve with a cup of tea:

-- 1/2 cup Roasted Peanuts (Moongphali) , crushed
+- 1/2 cup Roasted Peanuts (Moongphali) , coarsely crushed

-How to make Broccoli Peanuts And Oats Tikkis Recipe
+How to make Broccoli Peanut Oats Tikki Recipe

 To begin making the Broccoli Peanuts And Oats Tikki Recipe, get all the ingredients prepped and ready.